Student Loans: Can Borrowers Change Their Servicers?

 Borrowers who have private student loans, however unhappy they may be with their current provider, cannot initiate a transfer to a different servicer.

-Liz Mowry, head of student lending at PNC Bank, said lenders enter into contracts with servicers to manage their student loans.
+Liz Canini, senior vice president of personal and student lending at PNC Bank, said lenders enter into contracts with servicers to manage their student loans.
 Each contract is unique to the loan originator or bank.

 Alternatives to Changing Student Loan Servicers